Nosver/TSP/README.md

 1. **Held-Karp Algorithm**: Implemented in the `HeldKarp` class, this algorithm utilizes dynamic programming to find the optimal solution for smaller instances of the TSP.
 It efficiently calculates the shortest route by considering all possible combinations of cities.

 2. **Genetic Algorithm**: Implemented in the `Genetic` class, this approach uses evolutionary principles to iteratively improve solutions.
-It starts with a population of random routes and evolves them over generations, selecting the best individuals for reproduction and introducing variation through mutation and crossover operations.
+It starts with a population of random routes and evolves them over generations, selecting the best individuals for reproduction and introducing variation through mutation operation.

 ## Project Structure